 SCORE RATING EXPLANATION Weak / The level of implementation and the sufficiency of evidence provided are inadequate to meet the 1 not relevant / required standard.
 The weaknesses are more than not compliant the strengths.
-Considerable improvement is required.
-2 Not fully compliant The level of implementation and the supporting evidence is adequate in most instances.
-Some evidence requirements must be improved to meet the minimum standard.
-3 Fully compliant The level of implementation and the supporting evidence meet the minimum standard.
+Considerable improvement is not compliant required.
+The level of implementation and the supporting Not fully compliant evidence is adequate in most instances.
+Some 2 THO TONY COMPILATION evidence requirements must be improved to meet the minimum standard.
+Fully compliant The level of implementation and the supporting 3 evidence meet the minimum standard.